leejungmyung97/GachonBurger/README.md

 # SE-Termproject-GachonCafe

-This is Software Engineering Term Project \n GachonCafe using Android Studio \n
+This is Software Engineering Term Project

+GachonCafe using Android Studio

-GachonCafe using Firebase \n
+GachonCafe using Firebase